 These lessons also provide an opportunity for students to hear from guest speakers on topics ranging from health and wellbeing to career counselling.

-Our Kildare Peer Support Leaders are carefully selected year 11 students whose role it is to support our year 8 students during their first year of secondary schooling.
-Peer Support Leaders are each linked to a small group of year 8 students that they meet with regularly.
+Our Kildare Peer Support Leaders are carefully selected Year 11 students whose role it is to support our Year 7 and Year 8 students during their first year of secondary schooling.
+Peer Support Leaders are each linked to a small group of students that they meet with regularly.
 During this time, the Peer Support Leaders facilitate a range of activities and lead discussion time to help the transition to high school.
-Peer Support Leaders also fulfil the role of a 'big sister' on year 8 camp, with one leader in each dormitory and in activity groups.
+Peer Support Leaders also fulfil the role of a 'big sister' on camps, with one leader in each dormitory and in activity groups.

 The vertical grouping of students in their pastoral care groups breaks down age barriers and creates a peer network for support, friendship and mentoring.
 This positive daily interaction between our students and staff is an invaluable and powerful way of developing positive relationships and a sense of belonging.
 Students remain within the same group for their entire schooling.